Aditya-Baindur/quickFind/README.md

 If you would like to build support for other environments or enhance the existing functionality, check out the [Contributing](#contributing) section below for how to get started.

-If you prefer using shell specifict scripts in zshrc or bashrc, you should checkout the [shell-wrappers](/quickFind/shell-wrappers/) folder
+If you prefer using shell specific scripts in ~/.zshrc or ~/.bashrc, you should checkout the [shell-wrappers](/quickFind/shell-wrappers/) folder

 ---